Human-Gechi/LAUNCHPAD-CAPSTONE/dbt_SupplyChain360/README.md

 ## SQL Skills Demonstrated

-This project is a working example of turning raw, messy operational data into business-usable metrics — the core of what's asked of a business analyst working with a data warehouse.
+This project is a working example of turning raw, messy operational data into business-usable metrics.

 | Skill | Where it shows up |
 |---|---|